RealFlyPilot/mbnyc/README.md

 13. Merge to main to trigger deployment to production

 ### Deployment to WP Engine
-- **GitHub Actions**: Automatic deployment to WP Engine when changes are merged to dev, staging or main branches
+- **GitHub Actions**: Automatic deployment to WP Engine when changes are merged to dev, staging, or main branches
   - Merging to `dev` branch deploys to WP Engine development environment
   - Merging to `staging` branch deploys to WP Engine staging environment
   - Merging to `main` branch deploys to WP Engine production environment

+#### How the GitHub Actions Deployment Works
+1. When code is pushed to one of the tracked branches (dev, staging, main), the corresponding GitHub Action workflow is triggered
+2. The workflow uses the official WP Engine GitHub Action (`wpengine/github-action-wpe-site-deploy`)
+3. The action connects to the appropriate WP Engine environment using SSH
+4. Only the `wp-content` directory is deployed, excluding any files listed in `.wpe-push-ignore`
+5. PHP linting is performed before deployment to catch syntax errors

 ## Branching Strategy